Five Packing Questions to Ask Your Alibaba Supplier Before Placing an Order

-Aside from there being certain requirements to make sure you meet customs regulations (i.e. clearly marked packing lists, country of origin, etc.) there are direct benefits to you as well.
-For example, you want your items packed in such a way to avoid breakage, you want the optimal carton sizes to reduce freight costs (both inbound and outbound), and you want your items packed in such a way that they’re easily identifiable to you but not necessary identifiable to thieves and other unsavory individuals.
+Aside from there being certain requirements to make sure you meet customs regulations (i.e., clearly marked packing lists, country of origin, etc.) there are direct benefits to you as well.
+For example, you want your items packed in such a way to avoid breakage, you want the optimal carton sizes to reduce freight costs (both inbound and outbound), and you want your items packed in such a way that they're easily identifiable to you but not necessarily identifiable to thieves and other unsavory individuals.

 I should preface things by saying that I am by no means a packing expert, but I can share with you some of my experiences over the years.

 The inner carton is basically the box that each individual item comes packed in (the master carton is the box that contains all of the inner cartons – more on that later).
-If you’re designing your own packaging, you dictate the size and weight of each carton.
-But if you’re using your Supplier’s packaging, your Supplier determines the dimensions and weight of each package, unless you request otherwise.
+If you're designing your own packaging, you dictate the size and weight of each carton.
+But if you're using your supplier's packaging, your supplier determines the dimensions and weight of each package, unless you request otherwise.

-Below is a picture (I’ve pixelated out the item) and real-world example of reducing the size of the inner carton for an item.
+Below is a picture (I've pixelated out the item) and a real-world example of reducing the size of the inner carton for an item.
 We order several size variations of the particular item shown in the picture below.
 The Supplier was using the same inner carton for all of the items, meaning that there was significant space in the box for the smaller items.
 We were able to shave over 2″ off the width and length of this box, which saved nearly $1 on each UPS ground shipment.

-Weight is rarely negotiable but it’s important to ask your Supplier the weight of each carton for cost estimates (specifically shipping estimates, see below) otherwise you may get burned by receiving a product that is far heavier than you estimated.
+Weight is rarely negotiable, but it's important to ask your supplier the weight of each carton for cost estimates (specifically shipping estimates, see below) otherwise you may get burned by receiving a product that is far heavier than you estimated.

-- If the item is packaged to maximum efficiency, then there may not be room for improvement
+- If the item is packaged to maximum efficiency, then there may not be room for improvement.

-- If your order is so small that any carton modifications are not worth it to your Supplier
+- If your order is so small that any carton modifications are not worth it to your supplier.

-Typically, small and medium sized items are packaged in a larger master carton (also called an outer carton).
+Typically, small and medium-sized items are packaged in a larger master carton (also called an outer carton).
 This master carton helps to protect the inner cartons and also helps to make warehousing and shipping easier/cheaper.

 The size and the weight of the master carton is largely dictated by the size of the inner cartons.
 But, once again, for getting cost estimates, it's important to know what size and weight each master carton may be to avoid getting surprised.
 Having master cartons that are too heavy and too large may push you into oversize shipping categories with carriers like UPS and FedEx.
 Having master cartons that are too small may result in you having to create more shipments than necessary.

-How many items are packaged per each outer carton is arguably an even more important consideration than the weight and size.
-For my company, we wholesale to a large retailer, and they won’t purchase more than 5 of an item to a particular location on the first order.
-Unfortunately, one of our products is shipped with 6 items per master carton so we’re forced to remove a box from each carton.
-The same goes for Amazon FBA: your widget might come 100 to a box, but you don’t feel comfortable sending more than 50 units to any one FBA distribution center.
+How many items are packaged per outer carton is arguably an even more important consideration than the weight and size.
+For my company, we wholesale to a large retailer, and they won't purchase more than 5 of an item to a particular location on the first order.
+Unfortunately, one of our products is shipped with 6 items per master carton so we're forced to remove a box from each carton.
+The same goes for Amazon FBA: your widget might come in 100 to a box, but you don't feel comfortable sending more than 50 units to any one FBA distribution center.

-How Much Will it Cost to Ship each Inner Carton/Outer Carton?
+How Much Will It Cost to Ship Each Inner Carton/Outer Carton?

 The first two questions in this article were largely alluding to this question: how much will it cost to ship each inner carton and outer carton?

 One of my first mistakes when importing was when I purchased a shipment of products which each weighed around 10 lbs.
 I put all of my shipping estimates via UPS at around $10-$20.
 Little did I know until I receive the products that the items were packaged in extremely LONG boxes and the actual freight costs were closer to $40-50 due to having a billable weight much greater than the actual weight.
-I never make the mistake of waiting to receive a product from my Supplier before calculating an average shipping cost of that item.
+I never make the mistake of waiting to receive a product from my Supplier before calculating the average shipping cost of that item.